GFA refers to the review categories of Good, Fad and Avoid.

 I completely recommend these items.
 There are minimal faults, or faults that do not overall detract from the entire experience.
 If it is in this category, I remember my time with the content in question fondly and do not see this changing over time.
 See it, play it, read it, etc. The chances of it being disappointing to you are still there as everyone’s preferences differ, though.

-“Fad” titles are by no means completely bad, but are unlikely to end up making any seriously lasting impact.
-The chances of me thinking about this item in a year or so is low in my eyes.
-These items may overall be decent products, but lack a push to keep them relevant in your mind for extended periods.
+“Fad” titles are by no means completely bad, but are unlikely to end up making any seriously lasting impact overall.
+These items may overall be decent products, but may not relevant for long, or are incredibly niche.
 An easy comparison would be the Twilight saga, but, even then, I’m fairly certain some of the items in this category are still a better love story.
-Check ’em out while they’re fresh, or at a discount of some sort for some simple entertainment.
+Check ’em out while they’re fresh, or at a discount of some sort if you’re uncertain about them.

 Your aunt for some reason still believes you to be a four year old girl, despite the fact that you want a Red Ryder BB Gun with a compass built into the stock for Christmas.